 Adrian Cole discusses open source Platform as a Service

 Jack Vaughan: This is Jack Vaughan for SearchSOA.com.
-I'm
+I'm speaking with

 Adrian Cole.
 I'm at the JBoss World.
 Adrian is an Independent Developer/Consultant